-RunAsGroup be enabled, otherwise, this value will be ignored and the pod will run the root group id.
-As a result, the setting of this value into the Security \hookrightarrow Context of the kernel pod is commented out in the kernel-pod.yaml file and must be enabled by the administrator.
+the root group id.
+As a result, the setting of this value into the Security Context of the kernel pod is commented out in the kernel-pod.yaml file and must be enabled by the administrator.

 Docker: Warning - This value is only added to the supplemental group ids.
-As a \rightarrow result, value listed in its supplemental groups.
+As a -- result, if used with KERNEL_UID, the resulting container will run as the root group with this value listed in its supplemental groups.